wp-plugins/maxgalleria/readme.txt

 No. The MaxGalleria core plugin contains plenty of functionality to keep even the most die-hard gallery user happy.
 But for those looking to enhance their gallery experience, [MaxGalleria addons](http://maxgalleria.com/shop/category/addons/) are the perfect choice.

 == Changelog ==

+= 2.1.0 =
+* Added support for YouTube videos (a separate addon is no longer required).
+* Improved user experience by using tabs for gallery options instead of accordions.

 = 2.0.1 =
 * Made the Image Tiles and Video Tiles templates the defaults for image and video galleries, respectively.
 * Added settings for default templates to the General Settings page.